gjaeger1/hip_examples/README.md

 * hip_classes: An adapted version of [square](https://github.com/ROCm-Developer-Tools/HIP/tree/master/samples/0_Intro/square) which uses classes within the GPU kernel.
 * hip_classes_crtp: Implementing the [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) design pattern to dynamically construct GPU kernel based on template programming.
 * hip_eigen: An adapted version of [square](https://github.com/ROCm-Developer-Tools/HIP/tree/master/samples/0_Intro/square) which uses the [Eigen 3 library](http://eigen.tuxfamily.org/index.php?title=Main_Page) within the GPU kernel.
-Note that the version stored in this repository tracks the development branch 'HIP_fixes' of the library.
-The default branch does not work with HIP, currently.
 * thrust_bounding_box: One example from the [ROCm Thrust](https://github.com/ROCmSoftwarePlatform/Thrust/blob/master/examples/bounding_box.cu) library.
 It shows that we can use Thrust with CUDA and HIP without changes.
 * thrust_abstract_class: An example on how to use abstract classes as interfaces to provide GPU and CPU operations simultaneously.
 * thrust_stateful_functor: An example on how to use functors having states within thrust and thrust::transform.